Celebrating Seniors - Doris Day Part 3of3

-Below, Doris Day has a mermaid mishap at the beginning of The Glass Bottom Boat, co-star Rod Taylor rescues her (costume).
+Below, Doris Day sings the title tune in The Glass Bottom Boat, with co-stars Rod Taylor and Arthur Godfrey.

-One of her last films was the comedy Where Were You When The Lights Went Out (1968).
-Her co-stars in Where Were You When The Lights Went Out included Patrick O'Neal, Lola Albright, and comedic stars Robert Morse, Terry-Thomas, Steve Allen, Jim Backus, Ben Blue, and Pat Paulsen.
+One of Doris Day’s last films was the comedy Where Were You When The Lights Went Out (1968).
+Her co-stars in Where Were You When The Lights Went Out included Patrick O’Neal, Lola Albright, and comedic stars Robert Morse, Terry-Thomas, Steve Allen, Jim Backus, Ben Blue, and Pat Paulsen.

 (Doris Day & Terry-Thomas 1968 Where Were You When The Lights Went Out Photo: MGM)

 While Day and her co-star Brian Keith were filming With Six You Get Eggroll (1968), Day’s husband Martin Melcher became ill.
 Once again, Melcher refused to consult a doctor due to his Christian Science faith, and was only hospitalized when his conditioned had severely deteriorated; he died in April 1968.
 They had been married for 17 years.
 Day completed filming of With Six You Get Eggroll and then promptly retired from making movies.
 The movie clip below from With Six You Get Eggroll features Doris Day with M*A*S*H stars Jamie Farr and William Christopher as hippies.